-As an established Brisbane creative, Rick Hayward translates 18 years of traditional sign-writing and 9 years of collaborative public art as a contemporary studio and public art practice alongside his commercial projects.
+Rick Hayward is an established Brisbane creative traversing the space between craftsman and artist.
+Hayward translates 18 years of traditional sign-writing into a contemporary studio and public art practice, alongside varied commercial projects.

-In response to his commercial background, Hayward navigates the space between craftsman and artist with environmental and anthropological attentiveness.
-The Artist's practice is built on observation and documentation, research and reflection, and spans large scale murals to studio works utilising skills and materials practiced in traditional sign-writing.
+Utilising social, environmental, and anthropological discourse to inform his work, Hayward’s practice is built on observation and documentation, research and reflection.
+His work spans large scale murals, through to studio artworks utilising skills and materials grounded in traditional sign-writing.

-Reductive collagic compositions referencing post-painterly abstraction, through to typographic works grounded in his understanding of commercial sign writing, Hayward's work represents a fluid intertextuality between commercial and contemporary realms.
+From reductive collagic compositions referencing hard-edge abstraction, through to typographic works grounded in his understanding of traditional sign writing, Hayward's work represents a fluid intertextuality between commercial and contemporary realms.

 Excerpt from ‘Divergence’ 2019 exhibition essay by Curator Sophie Kubler -

 “Hayward’s contemplation of the intersections between the realms of natural and human, resonates

 across the show and in many ways, serves as an underlying goal.
 As humans globally are closer than

 ever to facing the consequences of climate change and the effects of the man-made age of the